Dr. Savage Talks about Data Sharing

 Telomeres, specialized structures consisting of long DNA nucleotide repeats and a protein complex, are designed to protect the ends of chromosomes and are critical to chromosome stability.
 Each time a cell divides, the telomeres lose a small amount of DNA and become shorter.
 Eventually, telomeres become critically short, causing cellular senescence or cellular crisis, which results in apoptosis, genomic instability, or a reduction in cellular lifespan.
 If cells bypass natural processes and continue to divide despite the presence of genomic instability, cancer can develop.
 Dr. Savage investigates the connection between telomere biology and cancer through studies of the association between telomere length and cancer risk, the telomere biology disorder dyskeratosis congenita, and the genetic contribution to telomere biology.

 Video: Telomere Biology and Cancer Risk

-Li-Fraumeni syndrome (LFS) is a highly-penetrant autosomal dominant cancer predisposition syndrome associated with a wide range of cancer types which occur at younger-than-expected ages.
+Li-Fraumeni syndrome (LFS) is a highly-penetrant autosomal dominant cancer predisposition syndrome associated with a wide range of cancer types that occur at younger-than-expected ages.
 It was first described in 1969 and germline mutations in TP53 were recognized as the primary cause in 1990.
-Dr. Savage and her colleagues have initiated a new clinical, genetic, and epidemiologic study of LFS in order to further characterize the clinical and molecular consequences of this disorder, and to develop a cancer screening program for TP53 mutation carriers (www.lfs.cancer.gov).
+Dr. Savage and her colleagues have initiated a new clinical, genetic, and epidemiologic study of LFS in order to further characterize the clinical and molecular consequences of this disorder and to develop a cancer screening program for TP53 mutation carriers (www.lfs.cancer.gov).
 They also assisted in the creation of an international LFS research consortium.

 To request an interview with NCI researchers, contact the NCI Office of Media Relations.